guillaumemoreau/db-course/06_sql.md

 ### Properties of transactions

 - ACID
-  - **A** tomicity: everything or nothing
+  - **A**tomicity: everything or nothing
-  - **C** consistency: switching to a consistent state to another consistent state
+  - **C**onsistency: switching to a consistent state to another consistent state
-  - **I** solation: The simultaneous execution of 2 transactions produces the same result as their sequential execution
+  - **I**solation: The simultaneous execution of 2 transactions produces the same result as their sequential execution
-  - **D** urability: if a transaction is confirmed, its result is recorded into the database
+  - **D**urability: if a transaction is confirmed, its result is recorded into the database

 ### Save points